 - Carbon fixing - means more oxygen for us all to breathe, less global warming and carbon units which HBRC can trade for revenue;

-- A mānuka trial at Tūtira is a recent investment for HBRC as part of the High Performance Mānuka Plantations programme, a seven year Primary Growth Partnership (PGP) between the mānuka honey industry and the Ministry of Primary Industries.
+- HBRC has invested in a mānuka trial at Tūtira, as part of the High Performance Mānuka Plantations programme, a seven year Primary Growth Partnership (PGP) between the mānuka honey industry and the Ministry of Primary Industries.
 This partnership aims to to increase the supply of medical grade mānuka honey from plantations on marginal land.
 This crop also offers an exciting alternative means of erosion control on other sites.